Author has written 12 stories for Code Geass, Naruto, Worm, Fate/stay night, Anime X-overs, Bleach, and Familiar of Zero.

 Stories Abandoned: Tomorrow; Spots; Code Geass: Lelouch of the Strategies; To Break the Cycle; Naruto: Depth of Darkness; Naruto: Question of Power

 About My Stories Hosted Elsewhere

 Some of my stories are now also hosted at other sites, particularly SpaceBattles and Sufficient Velocity.
 Typically these sites host the less polished drafts where I get some feedback or can fix typos before stories go on here.
 That means the stories here are usually behind what is hosted on those two sites.
 Additionally, there might be some content such as side stories, fan Omakes, information sheets, etc which won't always show up here but can be found on those sites.
-There are some formatting differences as well which could impact the reading experience a bit in certain cases, I encourage dedicated readers that are interested in the deeper content, wish to participate in livelier discussions, or talk to me directly, to head over.
-I'm usually on SB more than SV.
+There are some formatting differences as well which could impact the reading experience a bit in certain cases.
+The "primary" forum host gets priority for my attention to comments, extra material and edits.
+I encourage dedicated readers that are interested in the deeper content, wish to participate in livelier discussions, or talk to me directly, to head over.

 About Criticism and Reviewing